Corryong's 150 Year Timeline

 The Electric Telegraph Service Arrives

 Corryong finally connected to the electric telegraph service via (Old) Tallangatta.
-This was the first time that messages could be conveyed faster than the horse or steam train.
+This was the first time that messages could be conveyed faster than horse or steam train.

 In 1897, Corryong installed a single telephone line between Tallangatta and Corryong.